 is focused on understanding the links between climate, land management, and ecosystem carbon and water cycling.
 Our work blends original field data, network observations, and models.
 Ultimately, our goal is to better predict future climate conditions, and their associated impacts on US agro-ecosystems.

 Terrestrial ecosystems are important regulators of atmospheric CO2 concentration, water cycling, and surface and air temperature.
 In the Eastern U.S., the movement of CO2, H2O, and heat energy between forest ecosystems and the atmosphere can be quite large, but also quite sensitive to variable meteorological conditions.
-To improve our understanding of the magnitude and variability of these fluxes, our lab supports long-term observations of land-atmosphere mass and energy transport using "Flux Towers" in five Eastern US ecosystems:
+To improve our understanding of the magnitude and variability of these fluxes, our lab supports long-term observations of land-atmosphere mass and energy transport using "Flux Towers" like these:

 Active Since 1998 - Central Indiana, USA

 ~90-year-old eastern deciduous hardwood forest

 Crossett Experimental Forest - Active since 2012